Do you know why financial planning is important for seafarers?

 Resident Not Ordinarily Resident:

-1. Has been a resident of India in at least 2 out of 10 years immediately previous years and
+1. Has been a resident of India in at least 2 out of 10 years immediately after previous years and

 2. Has stayed in India for at least 730 days in 7 immediately preceding years